How is your preschool handling the COVID-19 pandemic?

 For the Fall 2022-23 program, you can take the following steps to register:

 Complete the form here to sign up for Fall 2022-23 classes and pay the $75 here registration fee here. *the registration fee is refundable if we change the preschool due to COVID and you decide to withdraw.

 Check out our main preschool page for availability, open house dates, and tour dates: https://scuola.us/preschool/

-Then email email@example.com to get the process started.
+If you have any questions, please email firstname.lastname@example.org.
+This is another way to get the process started.
 Typically, we like to have the parent tour/observe the school, then complete the application paperwork, and pay the registration fee to secure the students spot in class.
 We are a small and flexible non-profit program, so we try to accommodate parents and students where they are.

 Does my child need to speak any Italian?

 No!
 We have kids with all levels of Italian – from none at all to fluent.
 It makes for an excellent mix of levels and learning.
 Our program is deeply child centered, so we work with the children where they are to immerse them in the language in a way that makes them comfortable.

 The child must be 3 years of age and potty trained.